PierreJosephJeanDaniel/PierreJosephJeanDaniel/README.md

 🧗 - I am into climbing, painting and cooking... oh and programming too!

-🌱 - My programming goals are to grow my knowledge of `.NET` and keep divng into `TypeScript`
+🌱 - My programming goals are to grow my knowledge of `.NET` and keep diving into `TypeScript`

 🌙 - I would love to eventually create my own video game.